rtCamp/nginx-helper/readme.txt

 * Just open this in a browser and the page will be purged instantly.
 * Needless to say, this won't work, if you have a page or taxonomy called 'purge'.

+**Q. Does it need any kind of URL structure?**

+Yes.
+When setting the URL structure in nginx configuration file a trailing slash should always be added.

 = FAQ - Nginx Redis Cache =

 **Q. Can I override the redis hostname, port and prefix?**